Appeal a Council Tax Reduction

-If you disagree with your Council Tax Reduction, you may initiate a challenge under section 16 of the Local Government Finance Act 1992, at any point after receiving confirmation of a council tax reduction.
+If you disagree with your Council Tax Reduction, you may initiate a challenge under section 16 of the Local Government Finance Act 1992.

 Not Happy with our Decision